Looking for more?

 Okay, so if you read enough posts on this website and you’ll probably find out more than you ever wanted to know about a girl who compulsively buys power tools (and sometimes farm animals), but here’s the short version:

-I am, in fact, a girl (proving once and for all that having boobs and being able to read a tape measure are not mutually exclusive.)
-Currently in my early thirties and single, unless you count my ongoing love-affair with my drill, which you probably should since it’s outlasted my last two relationships.
+I am, in fact, a girl (proving once and for all that having two X-chromosomes and being able to read a tape measure are not mutually exclusive.)
+Currently in my mid(ish)thirties, and in the middle of renovating an old farmhouse… a project that has been going on for the better part of a decade.

-I also love learning new things, figuring stuff out on my own, the smell of sawdust, and drinking a cold beer while watching the sun set behind my property after a hard days work.
+I love learning new things, figuring stuff out on my own, the smell of sawdust, and drinking a glass of wine while watching the sun set behind my property after a long day of farm work.

-I swear often, and unapologetically.
+I swear often and unapologetically.
 I occasionally do things that people tell me I shouldn’t specifically because people tell me I shouldn’t.
-I believe the word “easy” is synonymous with “boring.”
+I always do the hard thing.

-I’ve owned three houses in the last decade– one of them was in the city and looked like something out of a storybook, one of them I built a 900 square foot addition on to with my then-boyfriend while we lived in a garage for two years, and the current one is a 150 year old farm house that I bought in a crazy and unexpected turn of events in 2011– you can see some of the “before and afters” on all of the houses here.
+I’ve owned three houses in the last decade– one of them was in the city and looked like something out of a storybook, one of them I doubled the size of with my then-boyfriend while we lived in a garage for two years, and the current one is a 150 year old farm house that I bought in a crazy and unexpected turn of events in 2011– you can see some of the “before and afters” on all of the houses here.

-My little farm consists of the Liberty House, three barns, a flock of chickens, two miniature donkeys, and a cat who thinks he’s a dog.
+My little farm consists of the Liberty House, three barns, a flock of chickens, two miniature donkeys, a couple of beehives, and a cat that thinks he’s a dog.

 There is never a dull moment.